• Skip to primary navigation

 Instructions

 • Cook the green lentils (rinsed and drained) according to package instructions.
-Halfway through, add the red lentils, stir to combine, and let both lentils finish cooking together in the same pot.
+Halfway through, add the red lentils, stir to combine, and let both finish cooking together in the same pot.

 • (Do this step while the lentils are cooking.)
 In a large pan, saute the diced onion and bell peppers in vegetable broth over medium heat until the onions are soft and translucent.